Taikiy49/CuraAI/README.md

 ### Geolocation and Mapping:

 - Utilizing Melisa API data for geospatial analysis to determine the proximity of medical facilities.
-- Integrating with Google Maps API to visualize the locations of nearby medical facilities.
+- Integrating with Google Maps API and Folium to visualize the locations of nearby medical facilities.

 ## Output